pzawadzk/Advanced-Lane-Lines/README.md

         return X[relevant_idx], Y[relevant_idx]
 ```

-Once data points are identified I call the function called `fit\_line` to fit  a 2nd order polynomial.
+Once data points are identified I call the function `fit\_line` to fit a 2nd order polynomial.
 Code cells 13 thought 16 of the IPython notebook illustrate the final results.

 ![alt text][image7]

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I implemented this step in function called `calcualte_curvature_and_position_`  (lines 135 through 160 in `lane.py`).
-Both curvature and vehicle position calculated in the meter space.
+I implemented this step in the function called `calcualte_curvature_and_position_`  (lines 135 through 160 in `lane.py`).
+Both curvatures and vehicle positions are calculated in meter space.

 To calculate line curvature use the following equation:
 <code>